Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ### **4. Reprojection Using Estimated Camera Parameters**

-Click on **Reproject on images** in the calibration GUI to show the reprojections of the grids onto the original images.
+Click on highlighted button of **Reproject on images** in the calibration GUI to show the reprojections of the grids onto the original images.
 These projections are computed based on the estimated intrinsic and extrinsic parameters from the calibration step.

 ![W3](https://user-images.githubusercontent.com/65610334/212663501-41912859-477e-4ced-8a0d-e7fd0082a60d.png)

     Number(s) of image(s) to show ([] = all images) to indicate that you want to show all the images:
     Number(s) of image(s) to show ([] = all images) = []